GTC

 1. Scope of application

-These General Terms and Conditions (‘Terms and Conditions’) apply to all present and future services that Fineac Treuhand Ӏ Tax Ӏ Audit (‘Trustee’) offers to its clients (‘Client’).
-The parties may agree on arrangements deviating from these Terms and Conditions in writing only.
-Unless otherwise agreed in writing, these Terms and Conditions shall form the contractual basis for the provision of services by the Trustee to the Client.
+These General Terms and Conditions ("GTC") apply to all current and future services which Fineac Treuhand Ӏ Tax Ӏ Audit ("Trustee") offers to its clients ("Client").
+The order confirmation and these GTC form the contractual basis for the provision of services by the Trustee to the Client.
+The parties may make provisions deviating from these GTC in the order confirmation.

 2. Basis of the business relationships

-Subsequently agreed changes in services to be carried out may result in an adjustment of the fee.
+Subsequently agreed changes to services may result in an adjustment of the fee.

 3. Client participation